openmrs/openmrs-esm-patient-chart/packages/esm-patient-labs-app/README.md

-# esm-patient-test-results-app
+# esm-patient-labs-app

-The test results widget.
+Funcitonality for viewing test results and ordering labs.

+## Test Results

 It provides tabular and chart-based overviews of the test results available for a patient.

 IMPORTANT NOTE: To have data show up in this view, your concepts just need to have "Type: Test" or "Type: LabSet".
 If you are seeing strange things showing up, like Temperature, in the Test Results viewer, then you probably just need to change the Type for your Temperature concept to something other than "Test", like finding.